setiawanboedy/noteku/privacy.md

 When you use our App, we may collect certain information automatically, including:

-**Usage Information**: We collect information about your interactions with the App, such as the features you use, the time and duration of your usage, and other usage statistics.
+**Usage Information**: We do not collect information about your interactions with the App, such as the features you use, the time and duration of your usage, and other usage statistics.
+Your privacy is our priority, and we are committed to ensuring that your personal information remains protected.
 **Personal Information**: We do not knowingly collect any personal information from users of our App.
 Personal information such as name, email address, or phone number is not required to use our App.

 **How We Use Your Information**